There are more things to do in San Jose, Costa Rica than you may imagine.

 Plaza de la Cultura is considered by locals as the geographic heart of Costa Rica.
 It is a cool place to hang out to catch a bit of local action.
 It’s where the Museo de Oro Precolombino is located.

-One of the best things to do in San Jose Costa Rica is to do a Spanish Course.
+San Jose is a great place to do a Spanish Course.
 There aren’t that many tourists in the city, so this may well be your chance to practice your language skills away from other English speaking people.

 Go on a beer tour